Comparing the Windows Mobile and Android Development Platform

 Windows Mobile

-Developed by Microsoft, the Window Mobile is an operating system for mobile devices.
-Based on the Microsoft Windows CE 5.0, Windows Mobile is used as an operating system on many smartphones, PDAs, and touch screen devices.
-Windows Mobile facilitates the creation of custom-written applications in managed as well as native codes.
+Developed by Microsoft, Windows Mobile is an operating system for mobile devices.
+Based on Microsoft Windows CE 5.0, Windows Mobile operates on many smartphones, PDAs, and touchscreen devices.
+Windows Mobile facilitates the creation of custom-written applications in managed and native codes.
 The Application Programming Interface (API) in Windows Mobile is extensible and has rich features and a programmable layer.
 Besides that, Windows Mobile also takes advantage of the capabilities provided by the Microsoft.Net environment.

 We will compare these platforms and closely examine their strengths and weaknesses.
-The media will be reached based on implementation and performance aspects as well as developer support.
+The media will be reached based on implementation, performance, and developer support.
 We have chosen these criteria for the comparison as they represent the most critical aspects of mobile software developers.

 Implementation

 We will use persistent storage as the basis for comparing the implementation aspect.
 The technology used for persistent storage in mobile technology varies between various mobile development environments.
-Both Windows Mobile and Android can use an on-device database that facilitates easier manipulation and extraction of data.
-Also, both environments support memory cards for additional storage space as far as local file storage is concerned.
+Both Windows Mobile and Android can use an on-device database that facilitates easier data manipulation and extraction.
+Also, both environments support memory cards for additional storage space regarding local file storage.
 However, the difference lies in the way the storage space is exploited.
 While Android cannot install applications on memory cards, Windows Mobile allows it.
 Both Android and Windows Mobile platforms have a relational database.
-Also, in both the media, the libraries have quite a few helpful persistence features.
+Also, in both the media, the libraries have several helpful persistence features.
 Once the libraries have been initialized, access to the database is available via an object-oriented interface that developers can easily access.

 READ ALSO :